hdShang/arxiv-daily/docs/cs-CV/2025-05-12/papers/250507300v1-l-swag-layer-sample-wise-activation-with-gradients-information-for-z.md

 ---
 layout: default
-title: L-SWAG: Layer-Sample Wise Activation with Gradients information for Zero-Shot NAS on Vision Transformers
+title: "L-SWAG: Layer-Sample Wise Activation with Gradients information for Zero-Shot NAS on Vision Transformers"
 ---

 # L-SWAG: Layer-Sample Wise Activation with Gradients information for Zero-Shot NAS on Vision Transformers